peterfarrar/principles-of-management-notes/notes_ch_05.md

 * Merit based status
 * Openness to new ideas
 * Excitement about new cultural environments
-* Sensitive to cultural diffrences
+* Sensitive to cultural differences
 Social audits can help companies identify their impact and make corrections when necessary.

 1. What ways can and do some MNEs demonstrate social responsibility in foreign countries?